malinowskiagatha/RiskIQ/README.md

 5. Another factor to this code is displaying the data’s linear regression.
 - Within my code, st1 is MSFT and st2 is SPY.
 - While displaying a linear regression, you must import two packages: NumPy and statsmodels.api.
 X and Y are two variables using NumPy to create arrays of the daily returns of MSFT and SPY.
-- Lines 194 to 196 describes the formatting of the linear regression that is to be printed.
+- Lines 194 to 196 describe the formatting of the linear regression that is to be printed.

 <img src="Images/var5.png">